aragon/nest/Nest DAO Governance/Nest DAO specification at 2019-11-07.md

 #### Onboarding
 - For the first membership round, the Aragon Association will be in charge of accepting/rejecting applications.
 After that, Nest DAO members will manage membership autonomously
-- Once applications have been processed by the Aragon Association, accepted applicants will have to submit an identity verification proof using Keybase to receive their membership token
+- Once applications have been processed by the Aragon Association, accepted applicants will have to submit an identity verification proof using Keybase to receive their membership token.
+This is not a KYC process but a way to avoid sybil attacks and enable a trusted setting

 #### Offboarding
 - If some member is not actively participating in votes, he or she may be offboarded.
 The Aragon Association may burn its membership token